microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_mma_arm.md

 * Register your subscription to access preview extensions functionality

 * As mentioned, this guide starts at the point where you already deployed and connected VMs or servers to Azure Arc.
+In the screenshots below we can see a GCP server has been connected with Azure Arc and is visible as a resource in Azure.

     ![](../img/vm_extension_mma/01.png)